OSHA Noise Dose Calculator Skip to main content

 Assumptions

-• NIOSH REL comparison uses 85 dBA criterion level with a 3 dB exchange rate (equal-energy principle)
+• NIOSH comparison uses 85 dBA criterion level, 8-hour criterion duration, and 3 dB exchange rate

 Limitations